Crete athlete struggles with post-COVID syndrome

 Marli Stones isn't sure when she got COVID-19.

-She thinks it was around Thanksgiving, when she thought she had a mild cold but also lost her sense of taste and smell, but because her symptoms were so mild, she didn't get tested.
+She thinks it was around Thanksgiving, when she thought she had a mild cold but also lost her sense of taste and smell.
+But because her symptoms were so mild, she didn't get tested.

 "It wasn't really bad at all when I first got it," Stones said Friday.